How to Keep a Shih Tzu Clean

 #4 Keep the Face Clean

 3. Clean around the eyes and the entire face on a regular basis.
-While you can use a general grooming wipe for this if it is formulated to be gentle enough, you may want to opt for Earthbath Specialty Eye Wipes; this is a really great specialty wipe made specifically for the sensitive area around the eyes and also works wonderfully when cleaning the entire face such as down the cheeks, around the mouth, and over the chin and beard.
+While you can use a general grooming wipe for this if it is formulated to be gentle enough, you may want to opt for Earthbath Specialty Eye Wipes; This gentle specialty wipe is made for the sensitive eye area but also works beautifully on the cheeks, mouth, chin, and beard.
+Clean your Shih Tzu’s face at least once a day, or up to three times daily if they gets messy during meals.

 #5 Brush the Coat Out